teixeluis/clustered-heating-controller/README.md

 #### Default power state - SetOption0

-For safety and control reasons we prefer that our relay first stats in the off state and let the software or the user later decide if heat should be turned on.
+For safety and control reasons we prefer that our relay first stats in th"PowerState":"off"e off state and let the software or the user later decide if heat should be turned on.
 As such: we disable this option:

 ```